-ion of components L3, L4

-Question 7 Thomas and the state of the sta
+Question 7

-Assessment objectives L3, L4 Se.Com
+Assessment objectives L3, L4

 Task Candidates listen to a discussion between two speakers and answer 3-option multiple-choice questions.

-Text types A semi-formal discussion between two speakers, with a host to introduce the discussion.
+Text types An informal discussion between two speakers, with a host to introduce the discussion.

 Total marks 8